rock-learning/bolero/README.md

 # BOLeRo

 BOLeRo (Behavior Learning and Optimization for Robots) provides tools to learn behaviors for robots.
-That includes behavior representations as well as reinforcement learning, black-box optimization, and evolutionary algorithms and imitation learning.
+It includes behavior representations as well as reinforcement learning, black-box optimization, evolutionary algorithms, and imitation learning.
 It provides a C++ and a Python interface to be efficient where this is required and to be flexible and convenient where performance is not an issue.
 Because the library provides a C++ interface, it is easy to